-The Jewish calendar can seem cryptic, even to the most devout.
+Even to the most devout, the Jewish calendar can seem cryptic.
 Perhaps we know the parables behind the holidays but not how to apply them, or maybe we recognize the Hebrew words composing the prayers but not what they say.
 Seeking deeper meaning, New York journalist Abigail Pogrebin – a reform Jew whose annual childhood observance covered the High Holidays, Hanukkah, and a couple of Passover seders – decided to embark upon a yearlong journey into understanding Judaism through 18 holidays.

 Based on her column for The Forward, called “18 Holidays; One Wondering Jew,” the book chronicles Pogrebin’s adventures in Judaism, from Elul, the period of reflection that precedes Rosh Hashanah, to the final Shabbat of the year.
 Pogrebin logged her thoughts, feelings, and experiences in detail while interviewing dozens of rabbis and Jewish academics on the Torah and observing the holidays at synagogues of all denominations across New York and Los Angeles.Though it required uncomfortable tasks such as wrestling with an unwieldy shofar for a month and enduring multiple fasts, the calendar proved a tidy framework for discovering the fullness of the religion.
 “The Jewish schedule heightened the stakes,” Pogrebin writes, “reminding me repeatedly how precarious life is, how impatient our tradition is with complacency, how obligated we are to rescue those with less, how lucky we are to have so much history, so much family, so much food.”